18+ Best Restaurants in San Pancho, Nayarit

 The classiest drinks @ La Ola Rica

-La Ola Rica is definitely the expat’s go-to restaurant in San Pancho, which isn’t a bad thing, per se, but it does mean it’s a little pricier than other places.
+La Ola Rica is definitely the go-to restaurant in San Pancho for expats, which isn’t a bad thing, per se, but it does mean it’s a little pricier than other places.

-They also offer a range of highly recommendable desserts, like their crême brûlée which satisfies our sweet tooth.
+They also offer a range of delicious desserts, like their crême brûlée, which satisfies our sweet tooth.

 Mr. Ribs street view (left).
 A popular place for grilled meats, live music, and watching the games!

-The style is very American/Canadian-like but nonetheless, you can get delicious smoked and grilled barbecue chicken, ribs, or steak.
-After renovating their bbq area, it’s much more enjoyable to sit and enjoy your meal without having the smoke blow in your face.
+The style is very American/Canadian, but nonetheless, you can get delicious smoked and grilled barbecue chicken, ribs, or steak.
+After renovating their BBQ area, it’s much more enjoyable to sit and enjoy your meal without having the smoke blow in your face.

 If you’re in town while there’s a match on, you’ll see Mr. Ribs fill up quickly with fans watching the TVs.